-2.1 The purpose of this report is to give an update on work to date and seek agreement for approximately 82 new homes to be built at the site of C01 to be owned and managed by the Council and held for affordable rent within the Housing Revenue Account.
+2.1 The purpose of this report is to give an update on work to date and seek agreement for approximately 82 new homes to be built at the site of C01 to be owned and managed by the Council and held for affordable rent within the

+Housing Revenue Account.

 - 2.2 Cabinet have previously approved a report in December 2018 that recommended development of a residential scheme.
-A project of approximately 80 units is considered to be the most financially viable and has the best fit with planning requirements. - 2.3 The existing use of CO1 as office space will be discontinued from early 2022. - 2.4 The proposed outcome for this scheme needs to meet the place shaping requirements for the Council given its ambitions for Grays, current planning policy and provide an additional £2.8m financial benefit to the general fund in support of the Civic extension project. - 2.5 The proposal to develop C01 for residential accommodation is consistent with ambitions in the Grays Town Centre Framework with regard to bringing forward new development in this area with the increased residential population supporting the vitality of the shopping centre and local business.
-Design development through the planning process will recognise the relationship of this proposal to nearby Seabrook Rise estate to ensure the proposal is compatible in overall design, scale and massing. - 3.
-Issues, Options and Analysis of Options - 3.1 A range of options have been considered as below - 3.2 Refurbished or new Offices.
-The principle of the use of C01 for redevelopment as residential accommodation was established at Cabinet in December 2018.
+A project of approximately 80 units is considered to be the most financially viable and has the best fit with planning requirements. - 2.3 The existing use of CO1 as office space will be discontinued from early 2022. - 2.4 The proposed outcome for this scheme needs to meet the place shaping requirements for the Council given its ambitions for Grays, current planning policy and provide an additional £2.8m financial benefit to the general fund in support of the Civic extension project. - 2.5 The proposal to develop CO1 for residential accommodation is consistent with ambitions in the Grays Town Centre Framework with regard to bringing forward new development in this area with the increased residential population supporting the vitality of the shopping centre and local business.
+Design development through the planning process will recognise the relationship of this proposal to nearby Seabrook Rise estate to ensure the proposal is compatible in overall design, scale and massing.

+3. Issues, Options and Analysis of Options

+- 3.1 A range of options have been considered as below. - 3.2 Refurbished or new Offices.
+The principle of the use of CO1 for redevelopment as residential accommodation was established at Cabinet in December 2018.
 It was noted at that time that the CO1 building had undergone very few modifications and upgrades to its plant and services.
 It noted that the buildings fabric and services were approaching 'end of life' and that even if refurbishment costs estimated at £5.75m were completed the building would still have an inefficient layout and have unviable floor space.
 It is considered that replacement of new office accommodation on the CO1 site is not required in the current market. - 3.3 Residential Accommodation Options.
-The position on redeveloping C01 for residential accommodation and the benefits of providing a new council facility in the Civic Office extension were further agreed at Cabinet in September 2019 with the benefits of developing C01 for residential accommodation being a contributory factor in bringing the Civic Offices Project forward.
-Options for a market sale or private rented sector development are not financially viable as considered in the section on financial viability - 3.4 Design process of residential accommodation to date. - 3.5 An initial range of designs and cost plans were developed that considered options from refurbishing the existing accommodation as apartments through to a range of demolition and new build alternatives of differing levels of height and density.
+The position on redeveloping CO1 for residential accommodation and the benefits of providing a new council facility in the Civic Office extension were further agreed at Cabinet in September 2019 with the benefits of developing CO1 for residential accommodation being a contributory factor in bringing the Civic Offices Project forward.
+Options for a market sale or private rented sector development are not financially viable as considered in the section on financial viability to a range of demolition and new build alternatives of differing levels of height and density.
 Following review the preferred option was for a new build project of c80 units.